 At last at last at last, I finally have a potting bench to call my own!
-Last weekend, my mister agreed to spend a day building this for the corner of our yard since I’ve been nudging him for a few years now.
+Last weekend, Matt agreed to spend a day building this for the corner of our yard since I’ve been nudging him for a few years now.
 On Saturday, we built ourselves a 6 foot long potting bench that now sits in a shady spot in our side yard.
 Finally, a place for me to do all my gardening – I’m so crazy excited about this new handmade bench!

 We used the tutorial for this potting bench I found over at Better Homes & Gardens as our guide, but we made a few modifications.
 I won’t repeat all the instructions, they’re pretty detailed if you follow the link, but our three changes are listed below.

 First, we chose redwood since it is naturally pest and rot resistant and withstands repeated exposure to inclement weather.
-I found a stash at my local True Value hardware store and picked up galvanized outdoor screws (2 ½” and 1 ½”) and enough redwood to make these cuts:
+I found a stash at my local hardware store and picked up galvanized outdoor screws (2 ½” and 1 ½”) and enough redwood to make these cuts:

 4” x 4” – 4 x 34”